 A sofa might just be the most important household purchase you make — you certainly spend more waking hours on it than anything else in the apartment — especially in the midst of the pandemic.
 Sure, you could spend several thousand dollars on a piece from Knoll or Minotti, but we decided to challenge interior designers to pick out their favorite actually affordable sofas and love seats (and ones that won’t notoriously fall apart).
 Below, the 16 best for under $1,000 — and a few under $700.

-Best modern sofas under $1,000
+Best overall modern sofa under $1,000

 If you like the look of the Cirrus sofa but prefer to spend a little less, consider the similar Myles sofa from World Market that Floyd recommends.
 She told us it’s a “stately piece” that’s also quite comfortable.
 Like the Cirrus, it has the same tuxedo silhouette (that means that the arms and back are the same height) and tufting on the seat, back, and sides.
 But the slightly heftier frame and the nail heads going up the arms give it a more traditional touch.

-Best classic sofas under $1,000
+Best overall classic sofa under $1,000

-For those who prefer more classically styled seating, two of our designers recommend the Brynn sofa, which Forehand calls “more traditional, with the slipcover style.”
+For those who prefer more classically styled seating, two of our designers — Forehand and Floyd — recommend the Brynn sofa, which Forehand calls “more traditional, with the slipcover style.”
 She adds that this is soft — “like a big comfy bed” — thanks to its feather-filled cushions (that also happen to be reversible).
 It’s one of Floyd’s favorite sofas as well, and it reminds her of Restoration Hardware’s (much more expensive) Cloud sofa line, but for a fraction of the price.
 She agrees that it’s extremely comfortable and loves its “casual, laid-back vibe.”